JoshuaKGoldberg/emoji-blast/README.md

 ## Creating a new example:

-1. Go to `./src/examples`
+1. Go to `./src/examples`.
-  - The `/basics` folder contains examples highlighting the configurable properties that can be passed into `emojisplosion()` and `emojisplosions()`
+  - The `/basics` folder contains examples highlighting the configurable properties that can be passed into `emojisplosion()` and `emojisplosions()`.
-  - The `/fun-stuff` folder contains the not-so-basic examples
+  - The `/fun-stuff` folder contains the not-so-basic examples.
-2. Follow `fun-stuff/example-template` or the below code snippet to create a new example explosion
+2. Follow `fun-stuff/example-template` or the code snippet below to create a new example explosion.
+The example variables have the following types (these are also listed in `./src/types/example-types`):
-3. Go to `emojisplosion-demo/src/components/side-bar/side-bar.js`
-4. Import `*` from your new example file at the top of `side-bar.js` following convention
-5. Create a new `<ExampleContainer/>` in `SideBar` and add the following props with your newly imported example
   - `name: string`
   - `blurb: string`
   - `explosionFunct: () => void`
   - `codeSnippet: string`
   - `disableButtonTime?: number` (optional)
+3. Go to `emojisplosion-demo/src/components/side-bar/side-bar`.
+4. Import `*` from your new example file at the top of `side-bar` following convention.
+5. Add your imported example to the appropriate array in `SideBar`.

 ```javascript
 import { emojisplosion } from "emojisplosion";